-Thanks to ERG and CNF staff for insight and helpful discussion.
-This work was performed in part at the Cornell NanoScale Facility via the 2019 CNF REU Program.
-The CNF is a member of the National Nanotechnology Coordinated Infrastructure (NNCI), which is supported by the National Science Foundation (Grant NNCI-1542081).
+Thanks to the ERG and CNF staff for insight and helpful discussion.
+This work was performed in part at the Cornell NanoScale Facility, a member of the National Nanotechnology Coordinated Infrastructure (NNCI), which is supported by the National Science Foundation (Grant NNCI-1542081).